Manorama (Tamil actress): Early life

-Manorama was born to Kasiyappan Kilakudaiyar and Ramamirtham in Mannargudi, a town in the erstwhile Thanjavur district of Madras Presidency.
-Her mother brought her up by taking up a job as a maid.
-She mentioned her indebtedness to her mother for her success: Many of the mother roles that she has played in films resemble her own mother.
+Manorama was born to Kasiyappan Kilakudaiyar and Ramamirtham in Mannargudi Thirukannamangai, a town in the erstwhile Thiruvarur district of Tamil Nadu in a Kallar (Thevar) family.
+Her mother brought her up working as a maid.
+She mentioned being indebted to her mother for her success: Many of the mother roles that she has played in films resemble her own mother.
 Her family moved to Pallathur near Karaikudi owing to poverty.
-While in Pallathur, her mother had started vomiting out blood, hence Manorama decided to start working as a maid and dropped out of school at the age of 11.
+While in Pallathur, her mother had started vomiting blood.
+To cover her mother's medical expenses, Manorama decided to start working as a maid and dropped out of school at the age of 11.
 Once a drama troupe had come to Pallathur, but the actress who was to play a small part, suddenly dropped out due to her inability to sing and the troupe was looking for an artiste who could act and sing as well.
 The drama troupe decided to give her this role in the drama titled Andhaman Kadhali.
-Hence her acting career began at the age of twelve, acting in plays.
+Thus, her acting career began at the age of twelve, acting in plays.
 During this time, she was rechristened Manorama by one of her dramas' director Thiruvengadam and harmonist Thiayagarajan.
 Manorama went and met S S Rajendran (SSR) when he camped at her native district with his drama troupe.
 She was selected for a role in his ManiMagudam drama written by Kalaignar M Karunanidhi.She continued to act in plays and performed as a playback singer as well.
-After watching her performance in plays, she was offered her first film, named Inbavazhvu, by Janakiraman, which remained 40% incomplete and later Kannadasan offered her lead role in a second film, Unmayinkottai, which got shelved after shooting for about 40%.
+After watching her performance in plays, she was offered her first film, named Inbavazhvu, by Janakiraman, which remained 40% incomplete and later Kannadasan offered her lead role in a second film, Unmayinkottai, which were shelved after shooting for about 40%.
 She lost hope of becoming a film actor when both these films remained incomplete.

 Manorama fell in love with her manager in the drama troupe; S. M. Ramanathan and married him in 1954; the couple have a son named Bhoopathy born in 1955.
 However, they divorced in 1956 and started to live separately in Chennai.
 She quoted in an interview in 2015, "My mom wanted me to study medicine.
 But it was not easy to become a doctor in those days, and I became an actress.
 So, if I hadn't taken up acting, I would have tried to become a doctor as my mom wished for it.
 But now, fortunately, my grandson is a doctor, and I am proud of it."